shyrkov/df-users-groups-db-provider-showcase/README.md

-Digital Factory Users and Groups Provider Showcase
+Users and Groups Database Provider Showcase for Digital Factory
 ==========================================

-This is a showcase module, demonstrating the usage of the external user/group provider in Digital Factory 7.1.
+This is a showcase module, demonstrating the usage of the external user/group provider, which is using database schema as a data provisioning source.

 Licensing
 ---------